-In order to be expensed rather than capitalized, soil and water conservation costs must be consistent with a conservation plan approved by the USDA Soil Conservation Service or by a comparable state agency.
-Form 8645, Soil and Water Conservation Plan Certification, is required.
-Costs for draining or filling of wetlands or land preparation for center pivot irrigation systems may not be expensed.
+In order to be expensed rather than capitalized, soil and water conservation costs must be consistent with a conservation plan approved by the USDA Natural Resources Conservation Service or by a comparable state agency.
+Landowners must be materially participating in farm production to expense soil and water conservation costs.
+Report soil and water conservation expenses directly on Sch.
+F, line H. Form 8645 has been eliminated.